 If you would like to have an injunction for protection dissolved, then contact an experienced attorney at Sammis Law Firm in Tampa, FL.

-We help clients contesting the allegations in a petition for an injunction for protection in Hillsborough County and throughout the surrounding counties including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County.
+We help clients contest the allegations in a petition for an injunction for protection in Hillsborough County and throughout the surrounding counties including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County.

 Our main office is located in downtown Tampa.
 We also have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center.

-Contact us to find out how to get an injunction dropped or terminated?
+Contact us to find out how to get an injunction dropped or terminated.
 We help clients contact a petition for protection from domestic violence, dating violence, repeat violence, stalking, or elderly exploitation.
 We are also experienced in fighting risk protection orders.